-SEC4200: Digital Forensics II: 4.5 quarter credits
+SEC4200: Digital Forensics II: 4.5 guarter credits

 In this course, students will examine evidence acquisition tools and methods used in digital forensics investigations.
-In addition, students will evaluate digital forensic software and applications used in the collection and analysis of digital artifacts pertinent to a network.
+In addition, students will evaluate digital forensic software applications used in the collection and analysis of digital artifacts pertinent to a network.
 Moreover, they will analyze information collected from web browser and email data as it relates to forensic investigations.
-Furthermore, students will practice acquired skills by completing lab exercises.
+Furthermore. students practice acquired skills by completing lab exercises.
 (Prerequisites: SEC4100)